valquiriav/valquiriav/README.md

 # _**Hi!**_

-- Android Dev
+- I'm a backend and mobile developer with experience in developing APIs in Java and Kotlin, as well as mobile applications for Android native
+- I develop games in Unity using C#

 - Passionate about Sustainable Solutions for People and the Environment
-- Game Dev Enthusiast
 - Love a good blend of Tech, Design and Storytelling
 - Take a look at my [LinkedIn!](https://www.linkedin.com/in/valquiriav/)

   /ᐠ‸⑅‸ ᐟ\ﾉ

-- To reach me just send an email to valqviria@gmail.com
+- To reach me just send an email to valvitoli@gmail.com
 - English, Portuguese and German
 - She/her